Siteimprove/CMS-plugin-Wordpress/tests/live/README.md

 The account needs existing Prepublish access, and both users must have access to the mapped site.
 Initial terms acceptance must already be complete.
 The test does not accept terms, activate a subscription or bypass MFA/CAPTCHA.
-It currently uses English SDK labels; those labels and the missing-title issue name need confirmation in the account during the first approved run.
+It currently uses English SDK control labels.
+The expected issue mapping remains unverified.

 The runner must reach the Siteimprove API, SDK and identity services.
 The crawled website itself is not visited: its URL is used as the plugin's normal mapping context.
-Whether an unrelated existing crawled site can serve as that context for this local fixture remains unverified with the real service.
+Whether an unrelated existing crawled site can serve as that context for this local fixture was verified by the PR64 live runs.

 ## What the test does